PekkaKnight/Sequences---Arithmetic-and-Geometric/README.md

 # Sequences---Arithmetic-and-Geometric
-A fun mini project in Java.
+A fun mini project in Java. \n
 Uses Interface, Insertion Sort, Inheritance, and other OOP concepts

 ## About this project: